 Those of you who are regular visitors to sportsbooks will undoubtedly have seen ‘Virtual Sports’ listed as an option.
 If you’ve got no idea what virtual sports actually are, though, you’ve probably always skipped over it!
 That’s perfectly understandable.
 Do be aware, however, that you’re actually skipping over some pretty serious betting opportunities.
-After all, virtual sports betting offers hundreds, if not thousands of markets each day, with each of those being a chance for you to make money.
+After all, virtual sports betting offers hundreds, if not thousands of markets each day.

 For starters, they are not video games.
 While obviously they’re still virtual, you have no direct control over the outcome of a matchup.
 Instead, you must watch a match play out, as you would with real-life sports.
 The main difference is that – rather than being determined by human players – the results are determined by a computer algorithm (more on that later).
 You’re still given a few choices in how you bet on those outcomes, though, and any winnings from virtual betting are still paid in real cash.

 Because they’re not limited by any real-world practicalities, virtual sports take place almost constantly on platforms where they’re available.
 Whatever time of day you log on, there will either already be a live event in progress, or one will be starting shortly.
 They will usually be available on a few different sports too, with the most popular – as with real-life betting markets – being football and horse racing.